Hussla/cantor-college/README.md

 # Cantor College Website

 ## Description
-This repository contains the source code for the Cantor College website.
-The website provides information about the college, including courses, facilities, staff, and student resources.
+This repository contains the source code for the Cantor College website, a comprehensive online resource designed to provide prospective and current students, as well as faculty and staff, with detailed information about Cantor College.
+The website includes various sections that cover different aspects of the college:

+- **Home Page (index.html)**: An overview of Cantor College, including its mission, vision, and key features.
+- **Courses (courses.html)**: Information about the academic programs and courses offered at Cantor College.
+- **Facilities (facilities.html)**: Details about the college's facilities, such as lecture theatres, computing labs, and other resources.
+- **Business (business.html)**: Information for businesses and industry partners, including collaboration opportunities and partnerships.
+- **Staff Info (staff-info.html)**: Profiles and contact information for the college's faculty and staff.
+- **Student Info (student-info.html)**: Resources and information specifically for students, including admission procedures, student life, and support services.
+- **Resources (resources.html)**: Links to additional resources, such as academic journals, online courses, and other educational materials.
+- **Contact Us (contact-us.html)**: Contact information and a form for visitors to get in touch with Cantor College.

+The website is built using modern web technologies to ensure a responsive and user-friendly experience across different devices.

 ## Technologies Used
-- HTML
-- CSS
-- JavaScript
-- ReactJS
-- NodeJS
-- NextJS
+- **HTML**: For structuring the content of the website.
+- **CSS**: For styling the website, with separate stylesheets for desktop and mobile views.
+- **JavaScript**: For adding interactivity to the website.
+- **ReactJS**: A JavaScript library for building user interfaces, which helps in creating reusable components.
+- **NodeJS**: A runtime environment for executing JavaScript on the server side.
+- **NextJS**: A React framework that enables server-side rendering and static site generation, making the website fast and SEO-friendly.

 ## Project Structure
 ```